You may have heard people talk about the benefits of meditation, but did you know that science has actually proven it works?

-So how much do you need to mediate for?
+So how much do you need to meditate for?
 Even for a short period is beneficial.

-One study showed that mediating for just 13 minutes a day saw benefits after eight weeks.
+One study showed that meditating for just 13 minutes a day saw benefits after eight weeks.

 Furthermore, you can meditate anywhere.
 It can be at home, on the bus or even at work.
 You just need to find a quiet spot and focus your attention on your breath and your thoughts and the surrounding sounds.

-Allowing yourself to centre you mind, collect your thoughts and be compassionate with any feelings of angst, will help you enter your state of meditation and improve your stress levels.
+Allowing yourself to centre your mind, collect your thoughts and be compassionate with any feelings of angst, will help you enter your state of meditation and improve your stress levels.

-If you find you have trouble self-guiding yourself through the meditation, you can also listen to a self-guided tape or find a mediation circle to join.
+If you find you have trouble guiding yourself through the meditation, you can also listen to a self-guided tape or find a meditation circle to join.